crozone/FormatWith/README.md

 > "Your name is John, and this is {escaped}, this {is good}, and this is {{doubleEscaped}}"

-It can also be fed parameters via an `IDictionary<string, object>` directly, rather than a type.
+It can also be fed parameters via an `IDictionary<string, string>` or an `IDictionary<string, object>`, rather than a type.

+The value of each replacement parameter is given by whatever the object's .ToString() method produces.

 ## How it works